library-of-alexandria/library-of-alexandria/roadmap.md

 * Designing experiments.
 But specific to the real world.
 Need to be safe, need to trade off feasibility, need to manage many in parallel, need to maximise use of resources,
 * What is important?
 This is where we need to guide it?
 We want to not just understand the world, but preferably find 'impactful' knowledge first?
 * Automated collection of data.
 But cannot just collect everything...
+* Denoising, adding labels/correlating with other sources, ...

 ***